vitran96/evershop-docs/docs/development/getting-started/introduction.md

 keywords:
 - EverShop introduction
 sidebar_label: Introduction
-title: Free open-source React Ecommerce Platform
+title: Free open-source React Ecommerce Template
 description: EverShop is a full stack React Ecommerce template that helps developing an e-commerce store.
 EverShop is a flexible with both admin panel and front store are extensible.
 ---

-# EverShop – React Ecommerce Template Introduction
+# EverShop – A Free React Ecommerce Template Introduction

 Welcome to the EverShop.
 A Full Stack React Ecommerce Template!